anibaldeboni/wishlist-api/README.md

 ```
 # Usage
 ## [POST] /session/signup
-Registering a new user, return 201 if user was created or 422 is user already exists
+Registering a new user.
+Returns 201 if user was created or 422 is user already exists
 ```sh
 curl -X POST \
   http://localhost:3000/session/signup \